Part 2 | For fear I might forget Part 1 of “a well-laid table” it seems pointless to wait.

 Photo | my stands come in 3 different heights

 You can also use bowls (refer to my home page photo…that table was built on an assortment of glass bowls).
 Whichever you select as your “special” make sure they are sturdy enough to accommodate your serving dishes.
 Could be an absolute nightmare if your dinner collapsed under the weight of the stand.
 However, let’s be optimistic!!!

-My stands play out on the table and on our stone bench (the serving area).
+My stands play out on the table and our stone bench (the serving area).
 I love to layer in as many ways possible.
-Think about how much more interesting this is when the eye travels across a space in many different directions.
+Think about how much more interesting this is when the eye travels across space in many different directions.
 The sensory load for the eyes are just as important as the mouth.

 Invest in some great boards and serving bowls (including oversized) and use these to further elevate your food.

 Photo | serving bowls in white (and stands of course)!

 Photo | bowls and stands in use on the stone bench (a different occasion)

 On this occasion, I wanted to get away from flowers and do something a little more organic.
 I potted a mix of fresh herbs and small cacti.
 Each potted in different size glass bowls, adding large nuts to decorate the inside of the bowls, adding walnuts and some dried limes which I purchased from the Iranian shop.
 The fresh earthy mint and coriander gave off a delicious aroma.
 Better still, you can plant them after your dinner party and you have fresh herbs at the ready.